confluentinc/examples/ccloud/docs/index.rst

          :alt: image

-3. **Management –> Topics –> Topic Information**: For a given topic, click on the three dots ``...`` next to the topic name and click on ``View details``.
-View which brokers are leaders for which partitions and the number of consumer groups currently consuming from this topic.
-Click on the boxed consumer group count to select a consumer group for which to monitor its data streams and jump to it.
+3. **Management –> Topics –> Topic Information**: For a given topic, click on the three dots ``...`` next to the topic name to see more options per topic including in sync replicas, schema, topic messages, and configuration settings.
+Shown below is replica info.

    .. figure:: images/topic_info_ccloud.png
       :alt: image